-"The low and high margins for adverse deviations are respectively 2.5% and 10% of best estimate expense including inflation thereof.
-No margin for adverse deviations is needed for a tax, such as a premium tax, whose history has been stable."
+SOP section 2350.38 states: "The low and high margins for advantations are respectively 2.5% and 10% of best estimate expense including inflation thereof.
+No margin for adverse deviations is needed for a tax, such as a premium tax, whose his been stable."

-"The assumption would provide for future expense inflation consistent with that in the interest rate scenario."

-No additional margin on inflation is anticipated or required.
+SOP section 2350.32 states: "The assumption would provide for future expense inflation consistent with that in the interest rate scenariot" A additional margin on inflation is anticipated or required.